 Then, in yesterday evening’s Off the Shelf, Michelle Smith and I discussed our feelings about Kim’s ideas about women at length, including the difference between the story’s historical setting and the values expressed by its contemporary author.

-MELINDA: I think what you’re reacting to (and I mentioned this in comments, but I’ll reiterate it here) is not the story’s historical context, but the author’s own sexism which he reveals in the way he portrays the realities of the period … despite the bleakness of their circumstances, Kim portrays it all with a loving nostalgia.
+MJ: I think what you’re reacting to (and I mentioned this in comments, but I’ll reiterate it here) is not the story’s historical context, but the author’s own sexism which he reveals in the way he portrays the realities of the period … despite the bleakness of their circumstances, Kim portrays it all with a loving nostalgia.
 Even when expressing the sadness and longing felt by Ehwa and her mother as they wait for their men, he portrays it all as beautiful and even romantic.
 This isn’t matter of being true to the period.
 These are Kim’s own values being revealed here, and that’s what we’re reacting to.
 The same story could be told without that veil of fond nostalgia and it would read very, very differently.

 MICHELLE: I know realistically that I shouldn’t be expecting these women to be entertaining big dreams that would defy their social norms at the time, but I did expect at least some acknowledgment that their circumstances rather sucked, even if they couldn’t do anything about it.
 Instead, we get lots and lots of rhapsodizing and romanticizing.